Xiaomi’s CES announcement roundup! TVs, Routers and more!

 We’ve come to the end of Xiaomi CES announcement, and as usual, we’ve got a set of products to talk about.
-And honestly, what a weird set of products for Xiaomi CES to launch, at Xiaomi CES nonetheless.
-The new products are launched by Xiaomi CES 2017.
+And honestly, what a weird set of products for Xiaomi CES to launch, at Xiaomi mobile nonetheless.
+The new products are launched xiaomi news by Xiaomi CES roundup 2016.
 What we can say that the products launch by Xiaomi CES.

 Xiaomi Mi Mix, in white